 Addition Learning resources –

 If you say me to suggest the best book on this topic, I will recommend you for The Hitchhiker’s Guide to Python: Best Practices for Development.
-This book covers the python basic with advance development basics.
+This book covers the python basics with advanced development basics.

 Now if it is already there you will get the output like this –